 As with everything it is a matter of trial and error and finding what works for you.
 For beginning artists I would strongly recommend to stay away from mediums until a much later stage.
 There is a real risk of using too much medium and producing unstable paintings if you are not careful.
 It also pays off to learn how paint behaves on its own before diving into making adjustments.

 After my little exploration of mediums I am back to simplicity.
 I have some refined linseed oil nearby but only use it if I need some extra fluidity.
 I have some solvent (low odour miniral spirit) nearby in case I need to thin the paint or clean out a brush.
-Both are generally kept in the cupboard with lids closed until needed.
+Both are generally kept in the cupboard and rarely come out.